Manage source code management servers

 Authentication to the source code management server is handled by the Authentication Protocol and Authentication Policy blocks.

-In the case of a GitHub server, you must choose 'basic authentication' protocol and fill in the Login field with the user's login and in the Password field put a Personal Access Token previously generated from the Settings > Developer settings > Personal access tokens section of GitHub.
+In the case of a GitHub server, you must choose basic authentication protocol and fill in the Login field with the user's login and in the Password field put a Personal Access Token previously generated from the Settings > Developer settings > Personal access tokens section of GitHub.

 In the case of a GitLab server, several token types exist:

-• for a personal access token or an impersonation token, choose 'basic authentication' protocol and fill in the Login field with the user's login and in the Password field put the token;
+- for a personal access token or an impersonation token, choose basic authentication protocol and fill in the Login field with the user's login and in the Password field put the token;

-• for the other token types, select the 'token authentication' protocol and fill in the Token field with the token.
+- for the other token types, select the token authentication protocol and fill in the Token field with the token.

 Set the committer's email address

-Add repository pop-up
+Add a repository

 Focus